felixchenfy/ros_yolo_as_template_matching/README.md

 ## 2.1 All commands ready to run

 I've prepared the examplar images, settings and codes.
-You can directly run the following commands:
+You can directly run either one of the following commands:

 ```
 source s1_main_setup.sh             # synthesize images and set up yolo files